 Paula Whyman is the author of YOU MAY SEE A STRANGER, a linked story collection that won praise from The New Yorker and a starred review in Publishers Weekly.
+Paula has been awarded the 2017 Towson Prize for Literature.
 Her stories have appeared in journals including McSweeney’s Quarterly, Virginia Quarterly Review, Ploughshares, The Hudson Review, and The Southampton Review.
 Her fiction was selected for the anthology Writes of Passage: Coming-of-Age Stories and Memoirs from The Hudson Review (Ivan R. Dee).
 Her work has been supported by fellowships from The MacDowell Colony, Yaddo, The Studios of Key West, Rivendell Writers’ Colony, and VCCA.
 She was named a Tennessee Williams Scholar in Fiction by the 2014 Sewanee Writers Conference.
 Ms. Whyman is the recipient of grants from the Maryland State Arts Council and the Arts and Humanities Council of Montgomery County (AHCMC).
-She was recently elected Vice President of The MacDowell Colony Fellows Executive Committee (FEC).
+She is Vice President of The MacDowell Colony Fellows Executive Committee (FEC).

 A music theater piece, “Transfigured Night,” based on a story in Ms. Whyman’s debut collection, is in development with composer Scott Wheeler.

 Ms. Whyman is founding editor of Scoundrel Time, a literary journal.
 Her commentary has been featured on National Public Radio’s All Things Considered.
 Her humor essays have appeared in the Washington Post, and her interviews have appeared in The Rumpus.
 She wrote a weekly online humor column, Semi-Charmed Life, for Bethesda Magazine.